 To finish,I would say that backpacking is an art and pack rationally

-Author Saptarshi Roy is the Chief Organizer of Himalaya Trekkers.
+Author Saptarshi Roy is founder of HIMALAYA TREKKERS.